mayurikasathish/fakenewsdetector/README.md

 Dataset:
 Using the ISOT Fake News Dataset with ~45k articles (23k fake, 21k real) covering political and world news from 2016-2017.

+## Unique Feature: Source-Agnostic Detection

+Unlike typical fake news detectors that rely on source recognition, this model analyzes *writing patterns* and *content quality* rather than simply memorizing trusted sources.
+This makes it more robust for detecting misinformation from unknown sources.